 If you currently have a sprinkler system, be sure to choose a compatible rain sensor.
 That said, almost every wireless rain sensor will fit with your configured setup.
 For a whole new operation, choose a wireless controller and rain sensor from the same brand.

-Choose the Perfect Wireless Sprinkler at Nature’s Helper
+Choose the Perfect Wifi Sprinkler Controller at Nature’s Helper

 A RainBird LNK Wifi-Module is an ideal way to save money, conserve water and make sure your sprinkler system lasts.
 Their convenience is unmatched – you’ll never have to worry about your yard again.
 Want one for your home?
 Contact Nature’s Helper to explore your options and make installation a breeze.